Norine MacDonald: Founding and Leadership Roles

+With ICOS, MacDonald promoted innovation in the security and development sectors.
+She started what became a global organization aimed at driving change by building strategic coalitions, bringing together influential stakeholders and investors around innovative solutions and pilot projects to test them.

+Media and publications

-MacDonald has appeared on CNN to discuss the destabilizing effect of poppy crop eradication on farmers in Afghanistan.
-In July 2008 she made a further appearance on CNN to talk about ICOS's report Iraq: 'Angry Hearts and Angry Minds'.
+MacDonald has appeared on CNN several times to discuss the situation in Afghanistan.
+In July 2008, she made a further appearance on CNN to talk about ICOS's report Iraq: 'Angry Hearts and Angry Minds'.
 She also co-edited two books: Global Philanthropy and Philanthropy in Europe: A Rich Past, A Promising Future.

+Research in Afghanistan

-Since 2005 MacDonald has led an extensive programme in Afghanistan focusing on global security development.
-Through field research, ICOS investigates the relationship between counter-narcotics, military, and development policies and their consequences on Afghanistan's reconstruction efforts.
+Since 2005, MacDonald has led an extensive programme in Afghanistan focusing on global security development.
+Through field research, ICOS investigated the relationship between counter-narcotics, military, and development policies and their consequences on Afghanistan's reconstruction efforts.
 The Council's reports and video footage provide insight into the deteriorating development and security situations on the ground, especially in southern Afghanistan, and make policy recommendations to a broad audience of senior policy-makers and experts in NATO countries.

+Philanthropy and advisory roles

-As President of The Gabriel Foundation, MacDonald is a member of the Network of European Foundations for Innovative Cooperation (NEF).
+As President of The Gabriel Foundation, MacDonald was a member of the Network of European Foundations for Innovative Cooperation(NEF).
 This is a platform which brings together twelve of the leading philanthropic organisations in Europe.
-Within NEF, MacDonald is the Managing Director of The Mercator Fund, which launches and supports initiatives on Europe's role in global social issues.
-One such project is The Global Media Centre.

-MacDonald is also a member of the International Advisory Council of the International Crisis Group (ICG).
+MacDonald was also a member of the International Advisory Council of the International Crisis Group(ICG).

+Honors and awards

 In February 2007, she was awarded the First Class Medal of Merit of the Italian Red Cross for outstanding contributions to international humanitarian cooperation.
-In October 2008 MacDonald was invited to become a fellow of the Royal Society of Arts.